mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-auth/dcos-auth-list-providers/index.md

 ---

 # Description
 This command lists configured authentication providers for your DC/OS cluster.
-For more information, see the service accounts [documentation](/1.11/security/ent/service-auth/).
+For more information, see [Service Accounts](/1.11/security/ent/service-auth/).

 # Usage